Last updated on March 26, 2025.

 The Program prepares residents to:

-2. Plan and provide both routine and complex comprehensive general dental care for a wide variety of patients by applying advanced knowledge and clinical skills.
+• Plan and provide routine and complex dental care for a wide variety of patients by combining advanced didactic knowledge and clinical skills.

-4. Provide general dental care to various patient populations that are under served.
+• Provide general dental care to underserved and underinsured populations

-5. Develop a commitment to lifelong learning and advancement of both the dentist and the profession as well.
+• Develop a committment to lifelong learning, collaborative treatment planning and the advancement of the profession of dentistry

 Program Information